growr-xyz/growr-documentation/flows/A-Summary-2-Participants.md

 # Protocol Participants
 ## Borrowers
 **Borrowers** get easy access to fair loans.
 They apply for funds from ponds with matching risk requirements and repay the funds with added interest and/or fees.
 Borrowers gradually receive better conditions for positive behavior and improved ﬁnancial health.
-They will receive “cash back”-style rewards based on their improved ﬁnancial health (i.e., regular loan repayment and proof of ﬁnancial learning), as well as for referral of good borrowers.
+They will receive “cash back”-style rewards based on their improved ﬁnancial health (i.e., regular loan repayment and proof of ﬁnancial learning), as well as for referral of good Borrowers.
 Borrowers can access the protocol via a Distributor in custodial model or via a decentralized App in non-custodial model.
 ## Distributors
 ### Custodial Model